grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/best-practices.md

 - Ensure that your app can be enabled and disabled.
 - Specify a default page for your app.
 - To generate dynamic apps, check out [Grafana Scenes](https://grafana.com/developers/scenes/).
+- Consider whether contributing a [UI extension](https://grafana.com/developers/plugin-tools/ui-extensions/) would help a user appropriately discover your app and continue a given workflow.
+Additionally, if your app provides context that be used in other apps - creating an extension point would allow these apps to do so, with no further changes required in your app.